Chase Slate Credit Card

 Where the Chase Slate card really shines is its lack of a balance transfer fee, which is waived for the first 60 days your account is open.
 Most cards charge at least 3% for balance transfers, even during the 0% APR period.

-However, if you make any approved balance transfers after the first 60 days, you’ll pay 5% of the total amount transferred (or $5, whichever is greater).
+However, if you make any approved balance transfers after the first 60 days, you’ll pay 5% of the total amount transferred.
 This is much higher than some other balance transfer cards available today.

 Credit Monitoring Tools